-In order to expand on these points, we’re going to look at four of the top travel scams.
+To expand on these points, we’re going to look at four of the top travel scams.
 We will also explain how you can avoid falling prey to them.

 The “Spill” Trick

 Like pickpocketing, border scams come in different forms.
 Generally, though, someone posing as a border patrol agent or visa official will approach you.
-They will assist with your transfer across the border for a non-existent fee, and may then offer additional services for more cash (like a ride in their car).
+They will assist with your transfer across the border for a non-existent fee and may offer additional services for more cash (like a ride in their car).
 It is essentially a way to make travelers pay for routine border crossings under the guise of official duty.

 The first step to avoid this scam is to familiarize yourself with who you should see at a border crossing — and how they should act.
-Particularly given the advent of online education and the availability of online bachelor’s degrees in criminal justice today, people in these roles are likely to be educated professionals.
+Particularly given the advent of online education and the availability of online bachelor’s degrees in criminal justice, people in these roles are likely to be educated professionals.
 Customs agents and border patrol officers study criminal justice, specializing in their roles, and practice established routines.
 This is not to say that a scam artist can’t imitate an official.
-But by familiarizing yourself with what to expect from actual border officials you will improve your odds of spotting the difference.
+But by familiarizing yourself with what to expect from actual border officials, you will improve your odds of spotting the difference.

 This is another idea that takes multiple forms.
 It may be a taxi driver giving change.
 It might be a helpful stranger at an ATM.
 It may even be a store owner.
-The idea in all these cases though is that someone will attempt to confuse you about exchange rates.
+The idea in all these cases is that someone will attempt to confuse you about exchange rates.
 When you’re in a foreign country, it is easy enough to get overwhelmed by conversions.
 From there, it’s tempting to trust a local who seems either kind or professional (or both).